zeripath/java-gitea-api/docs/IssueApi.md

 # **issueEditIssueDeadline**
 > IssueDeadline issueEditIssueDeadline(owner, repo, index, body)

 Set an issue deadline.
 If set to null, the deadline is deleted.
+If using deadline only the date will be taken into account, and time of day ignored.

 ### Example
 ```java